trcwrx78/portfolio23/README.md

 ```

-Vist 'http://localhost:3000' in your browser to see the application running.
+Visit 'http://localhost:3000' in your browser to see the application running.

-##Customization
+## Customization

 Feel free to customize the site according to your personal preferences.
 Most of the styles are managed with TailwindCSS, which makes it easy to tweak the design and layout.
 Update the content within the `/projects` and `/writings` directories to showcase your own projects and experiences.

-##Mobile Friendly Design
+## Mobile Friendly Design

 Special attention has been paid to make the portfolio mobile-responsive.
 Whether your audience is on desktop, tablet, or mobile, rest assured they'll have an optimal viewing experience.

-##Contact
+## Contact